canonical/ubuntu-core-docs/docs/how-to-guides/image-creation/index.md

 Any device running Ubuntu Core is instantiated from an image.
 This image contains the kernel, an _init_ process, and a few essential tools.

-Customising and adding to Ubuntu Core images is a fundamental part of how Ubuntu Core operates, whether that's on an established platform, or by creating an image for a new platform.
+Customizing and adding to Ubuntu Core images is a fundamental part of how Ubuntu Core operates, whether that's on an established platform, or by creating an image for a new platform.

 ## Modify and create images